siolarah/docs/iScanBrowser/iScanBrowser iOS/Web Form Rules.md

 This documentation provides information and instruction pertaining to iScanBrowser's Web From Rules.

 ## About Web Form Rules
+Web Form Rules are divided into two categories; Active Page Rules and New Page Rules.
+Active Page Rules are used to send data from the scanner to the currently loaded web page.
+New Page Rules load a URL before applying the rules.
+When new data is sent from a scanner, the application first goes through a list of Active Page Rules, trying to apply every rule for that URL.
+If a rule is triggered, the processing of the Web Form Rules list is interrupted.
+Certain criteria must be met for the Active Page Rule to be applied, including; the URL must match the current web page (Active Page Rules URL field supports the “*” functionality to specify a URL template), “Target Input” is found on the current page, and the “Only if Empty” value corresponds to the target input.
+Multiple Active Page Rules can be active at one time.
+If no Active Page Rule is triggered, iScanBrowser can execute a New Page Rule.
+New Page Rules will load a new URL and set the value of the target input to the new page.
+Only one New Page Rule can be active at a time.
 ### Types of Web Form Rules
 - **New Page Rules** — New Page rules execute the actions in a new tab (page.)
 - **Active Page Rules** — Active Page rules execute the WFR's actions in the current tab (that is, the _active_ tab).